sabrehagen/freecad-to-step/README.md

 # Stemn CI Container

 This repository contains a Docker container and associated convention for a build system that could be integrated with Stemn.
+The one container is intended to be used for each step of the build pipeline.

 # Conventions

 ## Folder Structure

-The below conventions have been used to form a framework that should suit all build pipeline step needs.
+The below conventions have been used to form a framework that should suit all build pipeline stage needs.

 Within the container: